pennlabs/infrastructure/terraform/base/README.md

 Installs [bitwarden_rs](https://github.com/dani-garcia/bitwarden_rs) through [Icarus](https://github.com/pennlabs/icarus) on to our production cluster.

+## db-backup.tf

+Installs [pg-s3-backup](../../docker/pg-s3-backup) through [Icarus](https://github.com/pennlabs/icarus) on to our production cluster as a cronjob to backup our databases.

 ## secret-sync.tf

 Saves the secret-sync AppRole credentials in Kubernetes secrets in: